Lake Louise and Moraine Lake Trail Systems

 Scrambles

 Tower of Babel: 518 m gain over 1.5 km; technical scramble; extreme rockfall hazard.
-Mount Fairview 2,744 m: 1,014 m gain; hikable (no hands-on); most popular summit.
+Mount Fairview 2,744 m: 1,014 m gain; hikable in good conditions; one of the better-known summits.
 Saddle Mountain: 100 m from pass; quartzite boulders; family-friendly.
 Mount St. Piran 2,649 m: light scramble or hikable from Little Beehive; flat summit plateau with 360° views.
-Mount Temple 3,543 m: 1,690 m gain; YDS Class 3; 7–12 hrs; three cliff bands; helmet required; prone to thunderstorms and rockfall.
+Mount Temple 3,543 m: 1,690 m gain; YDS Class 3; 7–12 hrs; three cliff bands; helmet commonly used; prone to thunderstorms and rockfall.

 Ecological stewardship

-Approximately 65 grizzly bears in Banff; approx. ⅓ of reproductive females use the Lake Louise basin (glacier lilies, buffaloberry).
+The Lake Louise basin is important grizzly bear habitat, especially where glacier lilies and buffaloberry concentrate food.
 Fairview Corridor (west) and Whitehorn Corridor (east) bisect the hamlet; these are linked to the broader network of wildlife crossings along the Trans-Canada Highway.
-Group access: 4+ required on Moraine Lake trails (since 1999).
-Bear spray mandatory; make noise near vegetation and water.
+Seasonal group-size restrictions and other wildlife notices may apply on Moraine Lake trails; carry bear spray, make noise near vegetation and water, and verify current Parks Canada notices before starting.

 Winter